wvuweb/cleanslatecms-liquid-docs/35-blog-templates.md

   * Check that `tags: "xyz"` et all is the correct syntax for filtering by specific tags.
     * NOTE: Related to "exclude" and "pull" questions below.
   * Write/fix content for question about pulling blog posts with ALL included labels (`labels_op`)
-  * Wite/fix content for dynamic tags/labels via Custom Data
-    * NOTE: Not sure if this is possible yet as it uses get_page + r:articles:each
   * Right now, with blogs, it seems `tags` is the only operator that works (instead of `labels`).
 What are the chances of making `labels` work in blogs?
     * TODO: Update blog docs _back_ to `tags` if `labels` will not be included.